SS Argentina (1929): Troop ship

 In June 1945 Argentina left Southampton bringing elements of the 56th Signal Battalion back to the USA.
 The next month she brought home from Europe 5,000 troops of the USAAF 454th Bombardment Wing and 15th Air Force, reaching New York on 28 July.
 Argentina then made a voyage to Taranto and Naples in Italy; one to Marseille, Algiers and Naples; one to Marseille; one to Plymouth, England and Le Havre and another to Le Havre.

 On 16 November 1945 Argentina arrived in New York from Le Havre carrying 4,206 soldiers, 130 civilians, 124 nurses and 88 German scientists.
 The OSS had brought the scientists to the USA under Operation Paperclip to obtain German scientific and technical secrets.
 In an attempt to maintain secrecy the soldiers, civilians and nurses were kept on board while the scientists were disembarked and whisked away in a small fleet of waiting buses.

 After her last troop voyage Argentina reached New York on 1 January 1946.
 During and after the war she made a total of 56 troop voyages, covered 335906 nmi and carried at least 175,592 soldiers.

 On 16 January 1946 Herbert Lamoureux, Ex-Sergeant in the USAAF, jumped from the S.S.
 Argentina Five (5) miles off Plymouth England and tried to swim ashore to see his English wife, Vera, and their baby, Elaine.
 Herbert was returned to England on another boat and allowed 24 hours leave in Liverpool with his wife and child.
 Herbert later returned to the US with his wife and daughter, raising a family with his wife Vera in Gardner Massachusetts with later children Diane, William, Elizabeth (Betty) and Michael.

-On 26 January 1946 Argentina left Southampton as a "dependent transport" carrying the first 452 war brides, one war groom and 173 children to the USA in the Army's highly publicized "Operation Diaper's" European phase.
+On 26 January 1946 Argentina left Southampton as a "dependent transport" carrying the first 452 war brides, one war groom and 173 children to the US in the Army's highly publicized "Operation Diaper's" European phase.
 The brides came from England, Scotland, Wales, Northern Ireland and Malta.
 Due to stormy weather the ship reached New York a day late on 4 February.
 As she was the first war bride ship she was greeted by New York Mayor William O'Dwyer, a band, news cameras and 200 reporters.

 On 6 May 1946 SS Argentina was meant to carry 411 passengers to Cobh, Ireland and Southampton, but she was delayed by a labor dispute.
 When she was a US Army Transport, Argentinas crew had worked a shift system of eight hours on and 12 hours off.
 Now that she was back in civilian service, Moore-McCormack Lines wanted her crew to return to a passenger shift system of nine hours on and 13 off, but the National Maritime Union disagreed.

 On 12 July Argentina arrived in New York from Southampton.
 Her passengers included another 452 British war brides 173 children and one bridegroom.
 On 19 July she left New York carrying 519 passengers to Southampton and Le Havre.
 She completed her last "dependent transport" voyage on 31 August.